eeriemyxi/firush/README.md

 You should be able to make a wrapper for this library in any programming language that supports the C ABI for FFI.

 Windows support currently is not available because the library depends on the POSIX `regex.h` header.
 Support is planned by making `pcre2`'s POSIX translation layer a requirement for the Windows build.

+### API
+The Python wrapper for the API is available as a submodule `firush.api` of `firush` package (that you can install with instruction in the first header).

+See `src/firush.c` and `include/firush.h` for the C implementation.

 ## Contributing
 The Python wrapper is tested with `pytest`.
 Install the development packages via `pip install .[dev]` then run `pytest` in the source tree's root.